 The Disaster Relief Appropriations Act of 2013 provided \$16 billion (\$15.18 billion after sequestration) in CDBG funds for necessary expenses related to disaster relief and long-term recovery for disasters that occurred in 2011, 2012, and 2013.
-The Act also provided \$10 million to OIG for necessary costs of overseeing and auditing CDBG Disaster Recovery funds.
-OIG has oversight responsibilities for these CDBG funds and will perform disaster reviews as part of the annual audit plan.
-OIG has been proactive in the oversight of Sandy funding and has audits ongoing in the State of New Jersey, the State of New York, and New York City.
+The Act also provided \$10 million to OIG for the necessary costs of overseeing and auditing CDBG Disaster Recovery funds.
+OIG has oversight responsibilities for these CDBG funds and will perform disaster reviews as part of its annual audit plan.
+OIG has been proactive in the oversight of Hurricane Sandy funding.
+It has completed six audits and has ongoing audits in the State of New Jersey, the State of New York, New York City, and the City of New Orleans.